 View more information on current ELNEC-Pediatric Palliative Care national course offerings or to register.

-When launched in 2000, the ELNEC project initially was focused on providing palliative care education in the United States.
-In the years following the project’s launch, many ELNEC trainers have traveled internationally to provide palliative care training to nurses and other healthcare providers throughout the world.
-Currently, ELNEC trainers and faculty have traveled to 96 countries on six of the seven continents.
-Many trainers have provided ELNEC educational courses internationally, while others have gone as consultants to work with educators, health administrators, and community leaders to improve care of the seriously ill in other countries.
-It is estimated that over 25,000 nurses and other healthcare providers have received ELNEC training internationally.
+While the initial ELNEC efforts, launched in 2000, were focused in the United States, many ELNEC trainers have had opportunities to travel internationally and provide this education to nurses and other healthcare providers throughout the world.
+Currently, ELNEC trainers and faculty have traveled to six of the seven continents, representing 100 countries.
+Many trainers have provided ELNEC educational courses, while others have gone as consultants to work with educators, health administrators, and community leaders to improve care of the seriously ill in their countries.
 Some are working on translating ELNEC into other languages and adapting it to increase the relevance to other cultures.
-For example, ELNEC has already been translated into Russian, Romanian, Czech, and Albanian, where nursing administrators and faculty are using the curriculum in Eastern Europe.
-ELNEC has also been translated into Spanish (Core and Pediatric Palliative Care versions) and is being widely disseminated in Mexico, Central America, and parts of South America.
-ELNEC-Hindi is being developed to reach nurses throughout India.
-ELNEC-Japanese, ELNEC-Korean, ELNEC-Chinese, and ELNEC-German are also available.
+As of 2020, ELNEC has been translated into 12 additional languages: Albanian, Armenian, Chinese, Czech, German, Hindi, Hungarian, Japanese, Korean, Romanian, Russian, and Spanish.

 Building palliative care leaders has been a major emphasis of the national ELNEC team.
-To date, 50+ nurses and physicians have attended leadership courses in Romania (2014 & 2015), Kenya (2016), and Hong Kong (2016).
-View more information on ELNEC trainers’ efforts to disseminate ELNEC internationally and for a listing of efforts by country.
+To date, 100+ nurses and physicians have attended leadership courses from 2024-2019.
+To find an international ELNEC trainer, visit: www.aacnnursing.org/ELNEC/Tools-for-Trainers/Find-a-Trainer and go to the International Trainers tab.